 The retail shop closed some years ago and Stephen now has a busy music teaching practise specialising in piano, organ, keyboard and music theory - teaching adults and children both in 1-2-1 and classes as well as, from time to time, examining keyboard studies and popular vocals for the ICMA Examination Board.

-Stephen is quite busy on the organ concert scene and has appeared at various theatre organ venues including the Paramount Organ Studios, Bolton, The Cannock Wurlitzer, the LTOT Heritage Centre at Peel Green on many occasions, Stockport Town Hall, Ossett Town Hall, The Rex, Elland, Wolverhampton Civic Hall, ST. Cuthberts Church, Lytham, The Plaza, Stockport and Blackpool Opera House, Fentham Hall, Harworth - with forthcoming invitations to play again at Harworth, LTOT Heritage Centre in 2016....and at Shrewsbury Buttermarket in and again at Victoria Hall Saltaire (COS) in 2017
+Stephen is quite busy on the organ concert scene and has appeared at various theatre organ venues including the Paramount Organ Studios, Bolton, The Cannock Wurlitzer, the LTOT Heritage Centre at Peel Green on many occasions, Saltaire Victoria Hall, Stockport Town Hall, Ossett Town Hall, The Rex, Elland, Wolverhampton Civic Hall, ST. Cuthberts Church, Lytham, The Plaza, Stockport and Blackpool Opera House, Fentham Hall, Harworth - with forthcoming invitations to play again at Harworth, LTOT Heritage Centre in 2018....and at Worthing and Shrewsbury Buttermarket in 2018

-When he manages to find time, Stephen does have other hobbies - cooking, travel (he speaks several languages) and model railways - a large layout occupying a room at home.
+At the beginning of 2017 Stephen chose to teach "part time"....two BUSY days a week, as he DOES have other hobbies - including cooking, travel (he speaks several languages) and model railways - a large layout occupying a room at home.

 The latest addition to the "hobbies" is a 4-manual 26 rank theatre organ based on the Hauptwerk Paramount 450 programme but housed in a beautiful Wurlitzer-style console, fully restored and re-painted by John Nunns.
 It has 80 pistons and 235 Wurlitzer replica stop tabs.
-Though the instrument is not yet fully completed in all aspects, it is playable....usually into the wee small hours!
+The instrument is now fully completed in all aspects and is playable....usually into the wee small hours!

 |Concerts in 2017|